 Welcome CISA friends!

 This website aims to reflect the current state of research into applying cross-input signature aggregation to Bitcoin and related protocols.
-It also maintains a list of open tasks that contributors interested in the topic can apply themselves.
+It also maintains a list of open tasks that contributors interested in the topic can apply themselves to.

 Overview